mehul2312/Chocolate-House/README.md

      -d '{"quantity": 75.0}'

-For Windows, use the command in following manner instead of curl:
+#For powershell, use the command in following manner instead of curl:

 Invoke-RestMethod -Uri "http://localhost:5000/ingredients" `